No matter what we might think of the banks, there are times when a little external finance can go a long way.

 Start-up or established business

-Outline what you need As a startup or established business applying for commercial finance, you will need to
+Outline what you need Whether you’re just starting a business or are established business applying for commercial finance, you will need to

 - Decide how much you’d like to borrow – The first piece of information to include on your lending application is the amount you’d like to borrow.
 This allows the bank to quantify your request.